-The number of complete analyses by the sandbox service is limited to 20 per user and month due to the high resource requirements.
+The number of complete analyses by the 32Guards Sandbox is limited to 20 per user and month due to the high resource requirements.
 The billing is not user-based.
 For example, with 100 users, a total of 2000 complete analyses can be performed, regardless of how many analyses are performed by each user.
-We recommend that our customers configure the filters in NoSpamProxy® so that an analysis by the Sandbox Service only takes place if emails have not already been rejected by upstream filter levels.
+We recommend that our customers configure the filters in NoSpamProxy so that the 32Guards sandbox only checks emails if they have not already been rejected by upstream filter levels.